-During June 20-22, 2014, the William & Mary Confucius Institute co-sponsored the International Conference on Time and Change with the College of Philosophy and Sociology at BNU, International Society of the Study of Time, and Research Center of Value and Culture at BNU.
+From June 20 to 22, 2014, the William & Mary Confucius Institute co-sponsored the International Conference on Time and Change with the College of Philosophy and Sociology at BNU, the International Society of the Study of Time, and the Research Center of Value and Culture at BNU.
 WMCI Chinese Deputy Director Lei Ma made a speech at the openning ceremony, and Steve Hanson, Vice Provost for International Affairs, gave a keynote address titled "Traditional, Modern, and Charismatic Time in Western and Chinese Thought" at the conference.
-Prof. T. J. Cheng and WMCI Director Prof. Yanfang Tang also attended the conference and exchanged ideas with I Ching scholars from Chin, U. S., Canada, France, and Korea.
+Prof. T. J. Cheng and WMCI Director Prof. Yanfang Tang also attended the conference and exchanged ideas with I Ching scholars from China, the U. S.A., Canada, France, and Korea.